This post is also available in: Svenska

 When is a fever dangerous?

-Fever itself is not dangerous, even if it goes up to 41-42C (106-107F).
+Fever itself is not dangerous, even if it rises to 106-107F (41-42C).
 A fever occurs when the body is responding to an acute inflammation.
 In other words, it’s the immune system’s way of fighting an infection.
-Infections in children are usually self-limiting, but may require treatment in hospitals.
-In isolated cases, infections in children are dangerous and require immediate treatment in the pediatric emergency room.
+Infections in children are usually self-limiting.
+This means that most of the time, infections in children resolve by itself.
+But, of course, in isolated cases, infections in children can be dangerous and require immediate treatment in the pediatric emergency room.

 Signs of a serious infection in children with fever

 A child with a serious infection will look ill.
-The child may be tired and slow or relaxed in the body and should go to the pediatric emergency room for assessment.
-Infants are difficult to read.
-But an infant who has lost interest in eating, must go to the pediatric emergency room for assessment immediately.
-It may be a sign of a serious infection.
+This sounds obvious, doesn’t it?
+Let me explain.
+They may be tired, dull and have little to no energy.
+This is when should go to the pediatric emergency department for assessment.
+Infants are more difficult to read.
+As a rule of thumb, an infant who has lost interest in eating, must go to the pediatric emergency department for assessment immediately.
+This may be a sign of a serious infection.

 All children get tired during their fever peaks.
-But it’s the children who do not perk up between the fever peaks that we should be worried about.
+But it’s the ones who do not perk up between the fever peaks that we should be worried about.